ACA-Lab-SJTU/HW-Mind-Studio/README.md

 # HW-Mind-Studio
-Huawei mind studio &amp; Atlas 200 DK usage
+This repos is for Huawei Mind Studio &amp; Atlas 200 DK related docs.
+Most of docs can be found at [Official Docs](https://www.huawei.com/minisite/ascend/cn/file.html).